 Selfmed Medical Aid Options Are Simple But Give Essential Cover

 Founded in 1965 as a “simplistic” medical aid that South Africans in general could depend on, Selfmed Medical Scheme has strong reserves and prides itself on providing access to top quality medical care.
-There are five Selfmed medical aid options all of which offer a range of different benefits to suit a diverse membership.
+There are five Selfmed medical aid options.
+They offer different benefits for a diverse membership.

 Selfmed strives to deliver excellent service to its members and for this reason it has its own Excellence Call Centre.
 This enables those administrating the scheme to provide individualised service and personal attention to its members.

 Even though the Selfmed medical aid options are simplistic in nature, essential health- and medical-care is offered.
 The Selfmed difference is that the scheme does not offer add-on extras like reduced gym fees or discounts on health products.

 The five Selfmed medical aid options have been tailored to meet the needs of different people.
 The one you will choose will depend largely on what you value most, hospital cover, comprehensive cover, chronic cover, or network options.
 The different plans are:

 - SelfNET, designed to cover both day-to-day medical costs and those that might result from accidents

 - MEDXXI, an unlimited hospital plan that also provides core medical cover in the event of emergencies

 - Selfsure, a plan that offers good day-to-day benefits that will generally suit more mature couples and younger families